PART 3 OF 3Dealing with holiday bills

 Post your written plan prominently, in a place where it will remind you of your goals all year long—especially this summer when it’s hard to believe the holidays will ever come again.
-Besides, if you already know you’ll be buying Aunt Joan a sweater next year, she doesn’t need to know you bought it in the after-Christmas sales last year,
+Besides, if you already know you’ll be buying Aunt Joan a sweater next year, she doesn’t need to know you bought it in the after-Christmas sales last year, does she?

 Susan Beacham is the founder and CEO of Money Savvy Generation, a financial education company that provides innovative products and services to help parents and educators teach children the basic skills of personal finance, www.MoneySavvyGeneration.com.
 E-mail her at susan@MSGEN.com.